pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 navigate to [the S3 console][amazon-s3-console]
 and sign up for S3.
 Follow the on screen prompts.
-Now we are ready for buckets!
+Now you are ready for buckets!

 !!! tip "AWS Root User"
     When you sign up for the S3 service on Amazon,